 Barriers: Responsibility for arranging post-discharge outpatient appointments for behavioral health services rests with hospital discharge planners.
 Optum has an outpatient-only contract; as a result, hospitals and their staff responsible for discharge planning fall outside our management.
-However, within the Optum Idaho care coordination system, Optum discharge coordinators attempt to verify that outpatient appointments are scheduled and kept, but, at times, are not able to verify that these appointments are kept due to timely hospital discharge information.
+However, within the Optum Idaho care coordination system, Optum discharge coordinators attempt to verify that appointments are scheduled and attended, but do not ensure-and sometimes are unable to ensure-that these appointments are done due to timely hospital discharge information.